 Recommended: CH DEV 001 and selfplacement into ENGLISH 101 or E.S.L.
-110. Lecture, 3 hours.
+110.

 The creative approach to program planning in areas of art, dramatic play, blocks, music and movement will be explored.
 Emphasis will be on the development of creative teaching strategies and the values of these curriculum areas.